• Skip to primary navigation

 Hide-A-Squirrel: Fun Interactive Toy That Makes Your Dog Think

 By far, this is the most ingenious dog puzzle toy we have ever found for our dogs.
-The Hide-A-Squirrel plush dog toy with the little squeaky toy squirrels hiding inside a plush toy log, challenges dogs to think and provides hours of playful fun!
-It is so cute.
+The Hide-A-Squirrel plush dog toy, which has little squeaky toy squirrels hiding inside a plush toy log, challenges dogs to think and provides hours of play.
+It is so cute!

 Hide A Squirrel plush dog toy where your pup has to find the cute squeaky squirrels inside a plush toy log! #dogs